lmirabal8689/rgc/README.md

 git clone https://github.com/lmirabal8689/rgc.git
 ```

-Mask_RCNN has a whole list of dependencies that can be found in requirements.txt
+Mask_RCNN has a whole list of dependencies that can be found in requirements.txt.
+There are also a few added for this project.
 ```
 sudo apt-get install -r requirements.txt
 ```